Public Records & Services in Crane

 Frequently Asked Questions

 To register to vote in Crane, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Harney County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
-For local municipal elections in Crane, contact the Harney County Clerk's office for schedules and ballot information.
+For local county and state elections (Crane is an unincorporated community in Harney County and does not hold municipal elections), contact the Harney County Clerk's office for schedules and ballot information.

-Property records for Crane, Oregon are maintained by the Harney County Assessor's Office and the Harney County County Clerk.
+Property records for Crane, Oregon are maintained by the Harney County Assessor's Office and the Harney County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Harney County, including parcels in Crane.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Harney County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Harney County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Harney County offices at the county courthouse.
 The Harney County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Crane, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Harney County Clerk's office issues marriage licenses and maintains marriage records for Harney County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.